valkey-io/valkey-doc/topics/server.md

 ## Description

 `valkey-server` is the Valkey database program.

-It's typically started by an init script, rather than manually.
+What is Valkey?
+See [Introduction](introduction.md).

 ## Options